sshyran/owntracks-otap/README.md

 * `unset`.
 Remove assigned parameter _name_ from _imei_.
 * `showsettings`.
 Print a list of setting sets.
 If _imei_ is specified show those only.

+### OTAP

+`otap.py` is the server-side.
+It creates the necessary database tables upon startup and waits for commands to it (see `otc` above for a list of commands).

 ### uWSGI